Is Pula Worth Visiting? My Honest Experience

 You can walk the grounds where gladiators used to fight, sit on the stone benches where spectators used to cheer on their favorite fighters, and imagine what it was like here 2000 years ago.

-Pula Amphitheater is not just a historical monument, as Arena lives with the city.
+Pula Amphitheater is not just a historical monument, as the Arena lives with the city.
 It hosts many events throughout the year, from concerts to cultural manifestations and National team football game screenings.

 🏛️ Book your Arena Pula Entrance Ticket in advance and avoid the crowds!